xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 const xmtp = Client.create(wallet, { codecs: [new CompositeCodec()] })
 ```

+To learn more about how to build a custom content type, see [Build a custom content type](/docs/client-sdk/javascript/tutorials/use-content-types#build-a-custom-content-type).

+Custom codecs and content types may be proposed as interoperable standards through XRCs.
+To learn about the custom content type proposal process, see [XIP-5](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-5-message-content-types.md).

 #### Compression

 Message content can be optionally compressed using the `compression` option.
 The value of the option is the name of the compression algorithm to use.
 Currently supported are `gzip` and `deflate`.
 Compression is applied to the bytes produced by the content codec.